-The 35 companies included brands such as Eileen Fisher, Inc., King Arthur Flour, New Belgian Brewing, and Namaste Solar.
+The 35 companies included brands such as Eileen Fisher, Inc., King Arthur Flour, New Belgium Brewing, and Namaste Solar.
 A series of case studies further illuminates the thinking of company founders such as Eileen Fisher, whose $440 million women’s clothing enterprise is at the forefront of sustainable textile production.
 Fisher has a vision of business as a force for good and was unwilling to sell to either another company or outside investors when she realized their only motive was better profits.

 When firms are sold to multinationals or large competitors, mission is often squeezed out.
 Employee ownership provides an alternative exit, where employees as stewards are more likely to keep mission intact.